gohugoio/hugo/content/en/functions/time.md

 {{ mul 1000 (time "2016-05-28T10:30:00.00+10:00").Unix }} → 1464395400000, or Unix time in milliseconds
 ```

-## Using Timezone
+## Using Locations

-The optional 2nd parameter [LOCATION] argument is a string that references a timezone that is associated with the specified time value.
-If the time value has an explicit timezone or offset specified, it will take precedence over an explicit [LOCATION].
+The optional `LOCATION` parameter is a string that sets a default location that is associated with the specified time value.
+If the time value has an explicit timezone or offset specified, it will take precedence over the `LOCATION` parameter.

+The list of valid locations may be system dependent, but should include `UTC`, `Local`, or any location in the [IANA Time Zone database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 ```
 {{ time "2020-10-20" }} → 2020-10-20 00:00:00 +0000 UTC
 {{ time "2020-10-20" "America/Los_Angeles" }} → 2020-10-20 00:00:00 -0700 PDT
 {{ time "2020-01-20" "America/Los_Angeles" }} → 2020-01-20 00:00:00 -0800 PST
 ```

-> **Note**: Timezone support via the [LOCATION] parameter is included with Hugo `0.77`.

 ## Example: Using `time` to get Month Index